sj-on/pe/README.md

 ## Perfect Engineers
 The Android App

-Perfet Engineers is an awesome website meant basically for college students, who want study material for them.
+Perfect Engineers is an awesome website meant basically for college students who want study material for educational purposes.
+There will be a lot of tips, study material, reviews, updates, must-needed resources for everyone available freely.
 The website is created by ***Samhita Joshi***, this app is the portable application version of the website which you can use to access the contents of the website.

 ![Perfect Engineers](https://github.com/sj-on/pe/blob/master/IMG_20191222_190157.jpg)